K\H{o}nig's Line Coloring and Vizing's Theorems for Graphings: An application

-Now, if the bipartite graphing $\GG$ can be defined by $k$ Borel maps $\phi_i:A_i\to B_i$, $i=1,\dots,k$, as in Definition~\ref{df:graphing}, then its edge set can be partitioned into $2k$ Borel matchings that are defined inductively on $i=1,\dots,k$ as follows:
+Now, if the bipartite graphing $\GG$ can be defined by $k$ Borel maps $\phi_i:A_i\to B_i$, $i=1,\dots,k$, as in Definition~\ref{df:graphing}, then its edge-set can be partitioned into $2k$ Borel matchings that are defined inductively on $i=1,\dots,k$ as follows:

 Thus $2k\ge \chi_{\C B}'(\GG)=2d-1$, that is, $k\ge d$.
 If, furthermore, $A_i\cap B_i=\emptyset$ for all $i$, then we directly get a partition of $E$ into $k$ Borel matchings as in~\eqref{eq:E}, that is, $k\ge \chi_{\C B}'(\GG)=2d-1$.
 This gives the desired lower bounds on $k_{\C B}(d)$ and $k_{\C B}'(d)$.